CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![moving platform](/dg-platform-editor.png)

-First, it'll pick a target destination in which is represent by gizmos with a rhombus shape.
+First, it'll pick a target destination in which is represent by gizmos with a diamond shape.

-Then it'll move along the direction by this expression where __v2__ is a target destination and __v1__ is the position of the platform itself.
+Then it'll move along the direction which found by this expression where __v2__ is a target destination and __v1__ is the position of the platform itself.

 $$direction = { \vec{v2} - \vec{v1} \over \lVert \vec{v2} - \vec{v1} \rVert } $$